Shalom90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script which duplicates the last line of the file iacta
+a script which deletes all regular files except directories with a .js extension